How To Save Money: 12 Proven Tips To Build Your Savings

 12. Use Your Library

 How many entertainment services such as Netflix, Hulu, HBO Max and Prime Video do you have?
 If you subscribe to all of these, you could be paying close to $40 or more each month, depending on the plans you’ve selected.
 In addition to books, many libraries offer DVDs and CDs for free.
 There’s even an app called Libby that lets you download e-books and audiobooks using your library card.

 The Bottom Line

-You now have actionable ideas on how to effectively save money on your monthly controllable and nonessential recurring bills.
+You now have actionable ideas on how to save money each month.
 Remember that saving is a marathon and you need to let your money build over time.

-If you don’t already have one, open a savings account with a local bank or credit union or an online bank so you’ll be ready to set aside your savings.
-Then, take one of the money-saving hacks listed above to get started, and keep track of how much you saved in the first month.
+If you don’t already have one, open a savings account with a local bank, credit union or online bank so you’ll be ready to set aside your savings.
+Next, take one of the money-saving hacks listed above to get started, and keep track of how much you saved in the first month.
 As you incorporate more of these strategies into your financial life, you can also create a financial plan to help you maximize your savings.

 Our in-house research team and on-site financial experts work together to create content that’s accurate, impartial, and up to date.
 We fact-check every single statistic, quote and fact using trusted primary resources to make sure the information we provide is correct.
 You can learn more about GOBankingRates’ processes and standards in our editorial policy.

 - Forbes.
 2020.
 "Facing Financial Hardship?
 14 Ways To Save Money."